7bitcoder/7bitConf/README.md

 auto configuration = ConfigurationBuilder{}.addKeyPerFile("MyDirectory").build();
 ```

-It will load two json files, first under the "firstSetting" setting name, the second config will be stored in "nested"
+It will load two JSON files, first under the "firstSetting" setting name, the second config will be stored in "nested"
-object which will be in the "second" object
+object which will be in the "second" object.

-Method will throw an exception if directory does not exist, call this method with an additional bool optional argument =
+The method will throw an exception if the directory does not exist, call this method with an additional bool optional
-true to prevent throwing an exception in this case
+argument = true, to prevent throwing an exception in this case.

 ```cpp
 auto configuration = ConfigurationBuilder{}.addKeyPerFile("MyDirectory", true).build();